twilio/twilio-verify-passkeys-web/.github/CONTRIBUTING.md

 ## Question or Problem?

-If you have questions about how to use `twilio-verify-passkeys`, please see our [docs](../README.md), and if you don't find the answer there, please contact [Twilio Support](https://www.twilio.com/help/contact) with any issues you have.
+If you have questions about how to use `twilio-verify-passkeys-web`, please see our [docs](../README.md), and if you don't find the answer there, please contact [Twilio Support](https://www.twilio.com/help/contact) with any issues you have.

 ## Issues and Bugs